How to Start a Fund

 Decide When to Give

-You can create your fund now, establish it in your will, or create it through a trust arrangement that benefits your family as well as charity.
-You may give in honor of an anniversary, to celebrate a special event or to support a cause.
+You can create your fund now, establish it in your will, or create it through a trust arrangement that benefits your family, as well as charity.
 Tax deductions are earned at the time of your gift, while grants awarded from your fund will continue into the future.

 Decide What to Give